 - 51. Some of the goods and services with a transaction value of below R200 000 were procured without obtaining the required price quotations, in contravention of by SCM Regulation 17(1)(a) and (c).
 Deviations were approved by the accounting officer even though it was not impractical to invite competitive bids, in contravention of SCM Regulation 36(1).
-Similar non-compliance was also reported in the prior year. - 52.
+Similar non-compliance was also reported in the prior year] Similar non-compliance was also reported in the prior year. - 52.
 Sufficient appropriate audit evidence could not be obtained that written quotations were accepted from prospective providers who were on the list of accredited providers and met the listing requirements as precsribed by the SCM policy, in contravention of SCM Regulations 16(b) and 17(1)(b). - 53.
 Some of the quotations were accepted from bidders who did not submit a declaration on whether they are employed by the state or connected to any person employed by the state, as required by SCM Regulation 13(c).